conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

 Define information for consumers
 -------------------------------

-The ``package_info()`` method is pivotal for defining package information that is crucial for its consumers.
-This method allows you to specify details about the executable paths, compiler executables, and any other configuration details required by projects that depend on this toolchain package.
+In the ``package_info()`` method we define all the information that consumers need to have available when using the toolchain:

 .. code-block:: python